How to Check the CPU Temperature in Linux [Every Distro 2023]

 These are the methods to check the CPU temperature in Linux:

-You can install and check the CPU temperatures entirely from the Terminal.
+Lm Sensor can check your CPU’s temperature on Linux.
+As it is a command-line tool, you can install and monitor the temperatures entirely from the Terminal.
 The command to install the application differs based on which Linux distribution you use.

 Important to know: Debian-based distributions use the apt package manager.
 For Fedora Linux, it is dnf and the package manager for SUSE-based distros is zypper.
 Arch Linux uses the package manager pacman.
 If your distro uses a different package manager, the code to install any app will be similar to this: sudo package-manager install app-name.